vercel/modelfusion/docs/integration/model-provider/anthropic.md

 ### Instruction prompt

-[AnthropicPromptFormat.instruction()](/api/namespaces/AnthropicPromptFormat) lets you use [instruction prompts](/api/modules#instructionprompt) with Anthropic models.
+[AnthropicPromptFormat.instruction()](/api/namespaces/AnthropicPromptFormat) lets you use [text instruction prompts](/api/interfaces/TextInstructionPrompt) with Anthropic models.
 It is available as a shorthand method:

 ```ts
 const textStream = await streamText(